yaghuti/security_content_wiki/How-to-deploy-pre-trained-Deep-Learning-models-for-ESCU.md

 3. The model name is dga_model which matches the pattern pretrained_[a-zA-Z_]+__dsdl.yml.
 Notice that <model_name> in pretrained_<model_name>_dsdl.tar.gz is replaced with dga_model.
 4. Model artifacts can be downloaded from this link : [https://seal.splunkresearch.com/pretrained_dga_model_dsdl.tar.gz](https://seal.splunkresearch.com/pretrained_dga_model_dsdl.tar.gz).
 5. Download the pretrained_dga_model_dsdl.ipynb Jupyter notebook from https://github.com/splunk/security_content/notebooks
-Download the artifacts .tar.gz file from the link - https://seal.splunkresearch.com/pretrained_dga_model_dsdl.tar.gz
 * Download the pretrained_dga_model_dsdl.ipynb Jupyter notebook from here: [notebooks](https://github.com/splunk/security_content/notebooks)
-* Launch the Splunk app DSDL and click the Containers.
-This pretrained_dga_model_dsdl container should be listed.
+* Launch the Splunk app DSDL and click on Containers and pretrained_dga_model_dsdl container should be listed.
 * Select Container Image as Golden image 3.9 and Cluster target as per env setup and start the pretrained_dga_model_dsdl container.
-* The urls populate when the container is launched.
-Login to the Jupyter lab url.
+* Wait for urls to populate for the container and then login to the Jupyter lab url.
 * Below steps need to be followed inside Jupyter lab
   * Upload the pretrained_dga_model_dsdl.tar.gz file into app/model/data path using the upload option in the jupyter notebook.
   * Extract the artifact pretrained_dga_model_dsdl.tar.gz using tar -xf app/model/data/pretrained_dga_model_dsdl.tar.gz -C app/model/data